Business School (The Office): Plot

 Ryan Howard invites Michael Scott to speak at his business-school class.
 Michael is excited, but Ryan admits in a talking head interview that he has only invited Michael because his professor promised to bump up the grade of any student who brings their boss into class.
 During his introduction of Michael, Ryan predicts that Dunder Mifflin will become obsolete within five to ten years.
-However, Michael could not hear him and proceeds to ruin the event with his antics (including tearing pages out of a student's textbook to prove you "can't learn from textbooks").
-One of Ryan's classmates asks for Michael's opinion of Ryan's prediction, which is the first Michael has heard of it.
-Infuriated and hurt, Michael rants about how Ryan has never made a sale, and storms out, and later punishes him by relocating his desk to the "annex," where Kelly Kapoor works.
-Kelly babbles uncontrollably in excitement at the news.
+However, Michael could not hear him and proceeds to ruin the event with his antics, including tearing pages out of a student's textbook to prove you "can't learn from textbooks" and only managing non-sensical answers to business-related questions from Ryan's classmates.
+When one student asks for Michael's opinion of Ryan's prediction, Michael is infuriated and hurt and proceeds to rant about how Ryan has never made a sale, then storms out.
+When Michael and Ryan return to the office, Michael punishes Ryan by relocating his desk to the "annex" where Kelly Kapoor works.
+Although Ryan insists it's only temporary, Kelly quickly becomes obsessed.

-Meanwhile, Dwight Schrute discovers the bat intruder in the ceiling.
+Meanwhile, Dwight Schrute discovers a bat in the ceiling.
 It flies through the office, sending the employees scurrying.
 Jim Halpert and Karen Filippelli exploit Dwight's paranoia, and pretend that Jim was bitten by the bat and is turning into a vampire.
 Jim calls animal control, but Dwight insists on catching the bat himself even after 5 p.m. passes and the other employees go home, except Meredith, who continues to hide in the breakroom for fear of the bat.
 Dwight catches the bat with a garbage bag after it lands on Meredith's head.

 Pam Beesly invites her co-workers to her art show after work.
 At the show, Oscar Martinez and his partner Gil critique her art, with Gil dismissing it as "motel art," not realizing that she is standing right behind them.
 None of her other co-workers show up, leaving her feeling rejected and sad.
 Roy comes by and compliments her work, but obviously just as a boyfriend's gesture with no sincere appreciation.
 The general attendees show little interest in her drawings, and she begins to doubt her abilities.
 As she begins to take her work down, Michael arrives, having been delayed by the trip back to the office to move Ryan's things.
 He expresses sincere awe for her work and asks to buy her drawing of the office building, saying that he is very proud of her.
 Pam embraces him as her eyes tear up.
 Michael hangs Pam's drawing on the wall next to his office.